prettier/prettier/docs/ignore.md

 ---
 id: ignore
-title: Excluding code from formatting
+title: Ignoring Code
 ---

+## Excluding JavaScript code from formatting

 A JavaScript comment of `// prettier-ignore` will exclude the next node in the abstract syntax tree from formatting.